SaraTisell/easy-baking/README.md

 #### The Contact Page

 Will contain a contact form that allowes users to contact Easy Baking regarding any questions or thoughts they may have. <br>
- The form will include the following fields, required:
+ The form will include the following fields:
  * First Name
  * Last Name
  * Email Address